 “Who would steal boxes of dead plants?
 And these are going in your room.”

 “Chill out.
 I’m not holding on to many of them.
 Not for long.”

-On the ride home, I looked up the four pots in one of the boxes.
+On the ride home, I’d looked up the pots that the bonsais are planted in.
 I snapped pictures, and Google Images found their sisters.
 Mr. Bernard hadn’t exaggerated.
 Each is valued at over a thousand dollars.
-They’re pretty, but really, half a month’s rent for a ceramic pot?
+They’re pretty, but really, half a month’s rent for one ceramic pot?

 I pull the check from my wallet and dangle it for Georgia to see.
-She eyes it, then me, like I’ve stolen it.
+She eyes it, then me, like it might be counterfeit.
 She attempts to steal the flimsy paper from my grip, but I snap it away.

 “The rent you owe me?”

 “The dead plants will pay you back.
 I’m using this to attend the Come Into Power seminar next month.
 Deadline to apply is Friday, and this is exactly what it costs.
 It’s too perfect.
 Obviously meant to be.”

 “Virginia,” she warns, picking up one box and then another, finding her balance.
 “Another get-rich-quick scheme?”